NVIDIA/NVFlare/docs/quickstart.rst

 Cloning the NVFlare Repository and Examples
 ===========================================

-The following :ref:`examples` section provides details on the full set of examples included in the NVFlare repository.
 In this section, we will focus on the hello-pt-tb example as a simple POC.
+For more details on all examples please refer to :ref:`example_applications`.

 First, we need to clone the repo to get the source code including examples:

 .. code-block:: shell

   $ git clone https://github.com/NVIDIA/NVFlare.git

 We can then copy the necessary files (the exercise code in the examples directory of the NVFlare repository) to a working folder (the transfer folder for the admin client):

 .. code-block:: shell

   mkdir -p poc/admin/transfer
   cp -rf NVFlare/examples/* poc/admin/transfer

 This step has copied all the NVFlare examples into the admin client's transfer folder.

 Once the server and clients are connected, the admin client can be used to deploy and run any of these applications.

 The hello-pt-tb application requires a few dependencies to be installed.

 As in the installation section, we can install these in the Python virtual environment by running:

 .. code-block:: shell